JasselD/JasselNotes/DSA revision/Focus.md

 - how to balance avl trees,
 - how the 3 types of dfs traversals work (preorder, inorder, postorder)
 - the different sorting algorithms and their time complexities
+- Part A

+40 multichoice, followed by 6 written questions (40 marks + 30 marks)

+Part B

+choose 3 out of the 4 questions? ( 30 marks, 10 marks per question)

+time complexity of the different linkedlist, array, sets, stack, queue, heaps

+remember sets are O(n) implemented with array and linkedlist

+know how to use either merge sort or quick sort for O(nlogn) time complexity

+know both linear search and binary search (also know the mathematical equation to prove both)

+linear search = $(n⋅(n+1)​)/2n$

+binary search = (1/(2^k)n = 1

+know adjacency matrix and adjacency list and the different

+hashmap

+circular array queue, queue built with array and linkedlist, know the difference, does linked queues need to be circular arrays?

+FIFO - QUEUE or LILO

+FILO - STACK

+know min heap and max heap

+AVl tree : know how to build a binary tree too, use numbers for avl, rotate avl

+non multichoice:

+implement a list with arrays (arraylist and its functions, allocatesize() method is provided)

+implement a linkedlist with functions